 Program dates: March-May.
 Pre-departure meetings within the ISS seminar will begin during winter term.

 Eligibility: Open to any student with a 2.5 GPA, however selection preference will be given to students majoring in geography, geology, environmental studies, or those seeking to complete the certification program in entrepreneurship.

 Additionally, as an internship program, the New Zealand term is recommended primarily for students in their junior or senior year.
 The program has a cap of 15 students and a selection process which favors the majors listed above and which considers academic year and GPA will be utilized if more than 15 students apply.

 Recommended for: This program is open to all majors, but those majors highlighted above as preferred will gain particular benefits from enrolling in this program.
-Students in other fields may wish to consider enrolling in alternative internship programs such as those in Denver, D.C., Australia, London or New Zealand.
+Students in other fields may wish to consider enrolling in alternative internship programs such as those in Denver, D.C., or Australia.